Oliveira Wins Rain-hit Thai MotoGP As Title Race Tightens Again - UrduPoint

 Oliveira Wins Rain-hit Thai MotoGP As Title Race Tightens Again

-Buriram, Thailand, Oct 2 (UrduPoint / Pakistan Point News - 2nd Oct, 2022 ) :Miguel Oliveira delivered a wet-weather masterclass to win the Thai MotoGP on Sunday, but world champion Fabio Quartararo finished 17th to leave his lead at the top at just two points.
+Buriram, Thailand, Oct 2 (UrduPoint / Pakistan Point News - 2nd Oct, 2022 ) :Miguel Oliveira delivered a wet-weather masterclass to win the Thai MotoGP on Sunday, but world champion Fabio Quartararo finished 17th and saw his lead at the top slashed to two points.

 Portugal's KTM rider Oliveira took the chequered flag ahead of Australia's Jack Miller, with title contender Francesco Bagnaia of Italy third.